ericjanto/personal-blog/content/pages/reading-list.md

 ### Fiction

+- [ ] I Will Judge You by Your Bookshelf
 - [ ] No Longer Human – Osamu Dazai
 - [ ] Goodnight Punpun – Inio Asano
 - [ ] Fear and Loathing in Las Vegas – Hunter S. Thompson